-You have a seamless web of connective tissue (fascia) throughout your body.
-This fascial system is vitally alive and responsive, relaying information through the body and adapting to the events and actions of your life.
-Rolfers work with the pathways of fascia, and the relationships between different parts of your body.
-We take a holistic view, and see that rouble in a specific part of your body is usually part of a pattern that involves the whole body.
-Every Rolfing session is different and the process is cumulative.
-Over time, the sessions can add up to create significant and lasting changes.
+Rolfers work with the pathways of fascia, and with the relationships between different parts of your body.
+We take a holistic view, and see that trouble in a specific part of your body as part of a pattern that involves the whole body.

 You can find information on the science and research about fascia here.